William Petty - the Earl of Shelburne

 Son of John Fitzmaurice (1706-1761), 1st Earl of Shelburne.
-Married (ca. 1764) to Sophia Carteret (1745-1771), daughter of the 1st Earl Granville, with whom he had at least on child.1 Married (ca. 1779) to Louisa FitzPatrick (1755-1789), with whom he had at least two children.2
+Married (ca. 1764) to Sophia Carteret (1745-1771), daughter of the 1st Earl Granville, with whom he had at least one child.1 Married (ca. 1779) to Louisa FitzPatrick (1755-1789), with whom he had at least two children.2

 - 2. One being Henry Petty-FitzMaurice (1780-1863), who rose to serve as Home Secretary, Chancellor of the Exchequer and a three-time Lord President of the Council.
 He succeeded his half-brother, John Henry, as Marquess of Lansdowne in 1809.

-Boswell met Petty, Lord Shelburne, when he called on William Pitt on February 23, 1766 in London.
-Pitt was an ordinary MP at the time but he was appointed Prime Minister later that year, and included Shelburne in his government as Southern Secretary.
+Boswell met Petty, Lord Shelburne, when he called on William Pitt on February 23, 1766, in London.
+Pitt was an ordinary MP at the time but he was appointed Prime Minister later that year and included Shelburne in his government as Southern Secretary.